ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Introduction</blockquote>

 <h3>4.
-Anthropic MCP: Extinguish Encoding Fires & Sleep Soundly - <a href="https://medium.com/generative-ai/anthropic-mcp-extinguish-encoding-fires-sleep-soundly-dedab6dc182b" target="_blank" rel="noopener noreferrer">link</a></h3>
+NoOps is finally here! - <a href="https://medium.com/@dan.erez/noops-is-finally-here-a834a8505617" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Generative AI`**
+✍️ **posted by `Dan Erez`**

-<blockquote>Build your own real-time DevOps assistant to slash troubleshooting time and keep our streaming service online</blockquote>
+<blockquote>DevOps has rapidly evolved in the last decade, fueled by the wide adoption of cloud services along with agile methodologies and CI/CD.
+Who…</blockquote>

 <h3>5.
-5 Side Projects That Will Make You a Better DevOps Engineer - <a href="https://medium.com/@osomudeyazudonu/5-side-projects-that-will-make-you-a-better-devops-engineer-add5aec0389f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Developer Productivity: Why Some Incentives Fail - <a href="https://medium.com/@steve.fenton/developer-productivity-why-some-incentives-fail-d3e32ac6528b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Zudonu Osomudeya`**
+✍️ **posted by `Steve Fenton`**

-<blockquote>5 Side DevOps Projects</blockquote>
+<blockquote>The industry tried to gamify the workplace to make it more engaging.
+But have you noticed that we’ve ended up making games more like work…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/kubernetes/recommended target="_blank" rel="noopener noreferrer">Kubernetes</a></h1>
 <h3>1.
-CloudFront in front of a EKS managed LoadBalancer(ALB) - <a href="https://medium.com/tech-kartenmacherei/cloudfront-in-front-of-a-eks-managed-loadbalancer-alb-64bd21769964" target="_blank" rel="noopener noreferrer">link</a></h3>
+Debugging Kubernetes Services with KFtray’s HTTP Logs and VS Code REST Client Extension - <a href="https://medium.com/devops-dev/debugging-kubernetes-services-with-kftrays-http-logs-and-vs-code-rest-client-extension-7bd5e527ef14" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `celebrate company`**
+✍️ **posted by `DevOps.dev`**

-<blockquote>Having recently adopted EKS in auto-mode to deploy our services on AWS, we came across an use case where we had to implement CDN based…</blockquote>
+<blockquote>Learn how to debug Kubernetes services using KFtray’s HTTP logging with VS Code’s REST Client extension to capture and replay requests.</blockquote>

 <h3>2.
 How to Efficiently Use GPUs for Distributed Machine Learning in MLOps - <a href="https://medium.com/weles-ai/how-to-efficiently-use-gpus-for-distributed-machine-learning-in-mlops-94add9801a2b" target="_blank" rel="noopener noreferrer">link</a></h3>